-The head should appear very high, and very short from the point of the nose to occiput.
+The head should appear very high and very short from the point of the nose to the occiput.
 The forehead should be flat, neither too prominent nor overhanging the face.

-Skull: The skull should be very large, and in circumference, in front of the ears, should measure at least the height of the dog at the shoulders.
+Skull: The skull should be very large and in front of the ears, should measure at least the height of the dog at the shoulders.

-Muzzle: Muzzle short, broad, turned upwards and deep from corner of eye to corner of mouth.
-Over nose wrinkle, if present, whole or broken, must never adversely affect or obscure eyes or nose.
+Muzzle: Muzzle short, broad, turned upwards and deep from the corner of the eye to the corner of the mouth.
+If present, whole or broken, over nose wrinkle must never adversely affect or obscure eyes or nose.

 Eyes: The eyes, seen from the front, should be situated low down in the skull, as far from the ears as possible, and their corners should be in a straight line at right angles with the stop.

-Ears: The ears should be set high in the head, the front inner edge of each ear joining the outline of the skull at the top back corner of skull, so as to place them as wide apart, and as high, and as far from the eyes as possible.
+Ears: The ears should be set high in the head, the front inner edge of each ear joining the outline of the skull at the top back corner of the skull, place them as wide apart, and as high, and as far from the eyes as possible.

 Neck, Topline, Body